Eschatologue/CM_wiki/docs/class/barbarian/tranquillity.md

 ***Fighting Style.*** You gain a Fighting Style feat of your choice, but can only benefit from it while your Rage is active.
 You can change this Fighting Style feat whenever you finish a Long Rest.

-### Level 10: Masterful Superiority

-You gain the following benefits:

-***Bigger Dice.*** Your Superiority Die becomes a :die-d10: **d10**.

-***More Manoeuvre.*** You learn two additional manoeuvre from the "[Manoeuvre Options]" section from the Battle Master subclass.

 ### Level 14: Flurry of Steel

-Once per turn, when your Rage is active, you can roll a **d6** in place of expending a Superiority Die.
+Your Superiority Die becomes a :die-d10: **d10**.
+Moreover, once per turn, when your Rage is active, you can roll a **d6** in place of expending a Superiority Die.
 This d6 is not affected by any features that improve your Superiority Die.

 [Manoeuvre Options]: ../../option/class-options/fighter-manoeuvre.md